Lymphatic drainage: how to use your body brush correctly and master the art of dry brushing

 Divide the stomach into two zones: above and below the navel.

-Brush the lower zone horizontally, working from top to bottom and directing movements toward the iliac lymph nodes.
+Brush the lower zone horizontally, working from top to bottom and directing the movements toward the iliac lymph nodes.

 Then, hold the brush vertically and brush the upper zone on each side, moving upward toward the armpits.